dhonysilva/maaite/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Motivation

+I have been working on roles such as data analyst, data engineer, business intelligence developer (and some others) for a long time.
+I have used tools such as Tableau and Power BI.
+Writing SQL statements and algo some Python code on Jupyter notebook.
+But I always felt that I was missing something.
+Aiming to have more control over the data and the visualizations, I wanted to have a tool that could be used by data analysts and data scientists to create dashboards and reports.

+Since I started to learning Elixir language and the Phoenix framework, and been using it for some small projects, I am amazed by the power of the language and the framework.
+That's why I believe this is a great time to start this project, being able to working on the intersection of data and web development with Elixir and its ecosystem.